 Why is community service important for colleges?

-For many colleges, the reason community service is important is less about the total hours you put in (by the way, there is no “required” number of community service hours which gets you admitted or keeps you out!), but more about the reasoning behind why you are performing the service.
+For many colleges, the reason community service is important is less about the total hours you put in (by the way, there is no “required” number of community service hours that gets you admitted or keeps you out!), but more about the reasoning behind why you are performing the service.
 For example, I had one student last year who volunteered stocking shelves at his local food bank on a consistent basis for 2 years.
 On paper, this might have looked good, however, when asked in an interview or on an application essay to explain further how this activity helped him develop into the person he is, he had no answer.
 He had only been doing this because “mom and dad made me.”
 Compare this to a student who started a campus clean-up program at her high school, where she and some of her teammates picked up garbage and painted over graffiti a few times a year.
 When asked why she did this, she passionately explained that an environment contributed to the learning process and when her high school was clean, students felt safe and inspired to learn.
 A college would react positively to this service act.
 It's less about WHAT it is you but WHY you do it.
 It should be clear to anyone looking at your application that you truly care about the program you are involved in.

 Photo Credit Knox College

-There are many ways for students to become engaged – first, you might look close to home or in activities you already participate.
+There are many ways for students to become engaged – first, you might look close to home or in activities you already participate in.
 Could you do more at your church?
 On your team?
 For your family or neighbors?
-If you open your vision up a little more, what about school community?
+If you open your vision up a little more, what about the school community?
 Could you join a Community Service club on campus (Key Club is a good one or National Honor Society which requires service as a component of their club) or talk to teachers or administrators on campus about ways you could help?
 Last, think about what issues you really care about.
 Are there things you could do to help those organizations and make a difference?
 I have had many students participate in national organizations like Wounded Warrior Project, Walk for Life, Habitat for Humanity, and PAWS, to name a few.
 Find what you care about, grab some friends, and do something!

 photo credit: Atlantajcc.org